kgryte/javascript-style-guide/README.md

 	*	Test cases

 	For most cases, do __not__ place much weight on how recently the module was updated.
 Small, focused, well-written modules should not require much updating.

-*	Consider maintaining a developer [whitelist](https://github.com/kgryte/awesome-node-developers) relevant to the application domain.
+*	Consider maintaining [module](https://github.com/kgryte/awesome-node-modules) and [developer](https://github.com/kgryte/awesome-node-developers) whitelists relevant to the application domain.